 Media Access Australia - inclusion through technology

-Media Access Australia is Australia’s only independent not-for-profit organisation dedicated to increasing web and digital accessibility for people with a disability.
-Access to media, enabled through technology, empowers people to be more independent, to gain knowledge, make their own informed choices, and be active members of our society.
+Media Access Australia is Australia’s only independent not-for-profit charitable organisation dedicated to increasing web and digital accessibility for people with disability.
+Access to media, enabled through technology, empowers people of all abilities to be more independent, to gain knowledge, make their own informed choices, and be active members of our society.

 Working as a catalyst for change, Media Access Australia is focussed on improving accessibility through advocacy, education, digital access services, and a range of practical training courses designed for individuals and organisations.
 We assist all sorts of organisations to provide digitally accessible workplace environments, intranets and websites to include those staff, members, customers, and other stakeholders who are blind or vision impaired, Deaf or hearing impaired, or who have a cognitive disability.

 Top of page